Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 reference to a string slice, `&str`.

-There are blanket implementations of both traits, so, for any type `T` you know that `Borrow<T>` and `BorrowMut<T>` are already implemented, meaning that any value of type `T` can be borrowed as its referenced type `&T`, and any mutable value of type `T` can be mutably borrowed as `&mut T`.
+There are blanket implementations of both traits, so, for any type `T` you know that `Borrow<T>` and `BorrowMut<T>` are already implemented, meaning that any value of type `T` can be borrowed as itself, i.e. `&T`, and any mutable value of type `T` can be mutably borrowed as itself, `&mut T`.

 You can also provide further implementations of `Borrow` yourself allowing you to borrow the same data as if it were a variety of types, however there are some important restrictions that effectively mean you should only implement borrow